JoaquinDelaRosa/CSNETWK-MP/README.md

 /msgch <channel_name> <message>      messages all members of a channel with <message>

 /leavec <channel_name>               leave a channel if and only if the user has joined /deletec <channel_name>              delete a channel.
-Can only be done by channel admins.
+Can only be done by channel owner.
 ```

 ## Block feature